dreamybird/techblog/linux/repository/How-to-create-a-custom-package-for-Ubuntu-or-Debian.md

 ```bash
 dpkg-deb --build your-package-name
 ```
-5. if you manage the repo by reprepro, you can add your package by the command
+5.if you manage the repo by reprepro, you can add your package by the command
 ```bash
 reprepro includedeb vivid /home/alexander/repo/qt-creator.deb
 ```